vdaas/vald/docs/overview/component/mirror-gateway.md

 The Vald Mirror Gateway is designed to interconnect with Vald Mirror Gateways in other Vald clusters.

-Vald Mirror Gateway uses a Custom Resource called the `ValMirrorTarget` to manage the connection destination information between Vald Mirror Gateways.
+Vald Mirror Gateway uses a Custom Resource called the `ValdMirrorTarget` to manage the connection destination information between Vald Mirror Gateways.

 The `ValdMirrorTarget` is a Custom Resource related to the connection destination to other Vald Mirror Gateway.